 A smattering of half square triangles (we'll use the 8-at-a-time method for efficiency) and solid squares and rectangles.

-And seriously.
 I have no idea how the New England block got it's name.
 Maybe for Massachusetts' Mayflower?
-I dunno.

 Regardless, it's a terrific little design to add to your quilt block garden.